 This case study is based on a completed deal that we assisted with where the property was located in Scotland.

 Renovation Mortgage Case Study

-We were contacted by an inexperienced developer, that was looking for some finance to purchase an unlettable, renovation property in the Argyll and Bute area of Scotland.
+We were contacted by an inexperienced developer, who was looking for finance to purchase an unlettable, renovation property in the Argyll and Bute area of Scotland.
 The property was a large 9 bed detached property.